GoInterject/GoInterject.github.io/wDeveloper/L-Dev-Error-Handling.md

 ## Overview

-This page will cover error handling in Interject development using T-SQL’s RAISERROR and Interject’s UserNotice flag.
+This page will cover error handling in Interject development using T-SQL's RAISERROR and Interject's UserNotice flag.

 ### Understanding Error Handling